scouten/ericscouten.travel/content/2009/05-06+minnesota-to-washington/day-3-to-yellowstone/index.md

 Instead I backtracked to Red Lodge, looped around to the south of Yellowstone and came in through the southeast entrance to the park.

+I imagine this sign once had more to say, but nowadays, a simple "No" apparently suffices:

 {{ es_image(id="es-1427-001", title = "No. Just No.", caption = "Cody, Wyoming") }}

 {{ es_image(id="es-1427-020", caption = "Yellowstone Lake, Yellowstone National Park, Wyoming") }}